MakeSchool-Tutorials/Environment-Setup/P02-Terminal-Setup/content.md

 ![Terminal Dev Folder](make-dev-folder.gif)

+> [info]
+>
+> Don't worry if your terminal has a different color scheme, or if the style doesn't match up 100% to the image.
+You will learn more as you get into your first classes!

 Great!
 Now, if you explore the `dev` folder in Finder, you should see the `courses` folder we just created.

 > [action]